Welcome to the WIAN mentorship scheme.

 Using our platform, participants spend 7 months engaging with one another and sharing their experiences within a safe space.
 With particular attention on connecting women and facilitating relationships, our programme aims to foster a culture of information sharing, encourage and empower the next generation of female leaders, and create a vital network of women from different backgrounds, capability, interests, sectors and generations.

-Each programme is designed with entry-level women in mind.
+Each strand of the programme is designed with entry-level women in mind.

-For current undergraduate students, with no more than one year of paid, professional experience.
-You must still be studying at a university/academic institution, with at least one year till completion.
+For current undergraduate, students, apprentices and school leavers with up to, but no more than one year of paid, professional experience.
+If you are a student, you may must still be studying at a university/academic institution, with at least one year till completion.

 For recent graduates or current postgraduate student (Master's, PhD).
 You should have graduated within the last two years, and have no more than two years of paid, professional experience.